-Subdivision 3-Limitation on entry powers
+Subdivision 3 Limitation on entry powers

-170-Places used for residential purposes
+170 Places used for residential purposes

-Despite anything else in this Division, the powers of an inspector under this Division in relation to entering a place are not exercisable in relation to a part of a place that is used only for residential purposes except-
+Despite anything else in this Division, the powers of an inspector under this Division in relation to entering a place are not exercisable in relation to any part of a place that is used only for residential purposes except-

-- (a) with the consent of the person with management or control of the place; or - (b) under the authority conferred by a search warrant; or - (c) for the purpose only of gaining access to a suspected workplace, but only- - (i) if the inspector reasonably believes that no reasonable alternative access is available; and - (ii) at a reasonable time having regard to the times at which the inspector believes work is being carried out at the place to which access is sought.
+- (a) with the consent of the person with management or control of the place, or - (b) under the authority conferred by a search warrant, or - (c) for the purpose only of gaining access to a suspected workplace, but only- - (i) if the inspector reasonably believes that no reasonable alternative access is available, and - (ii) at a reasonable time having regard to the times at which the inspector believes work is being carried out at the place to which access is sought.

-Subdivision 4-Specific powers on entry
+Subdivision 4 Specific powers on entry

-171-Power to require production of documents and answers to questions
+171 Power to require production of documents and answers to questions

-- (1) An inspector who enters a workplace under this Division may- - (a) require a person to tell the inspector who has custody of, or access to, a document; or - (b) require a person who has custody of, or access to, a document to produce that document to the inspector while the inspector is at that workplace or within a specified period; or - (c) require a person at the workplace to answer any questions put by the inspector, subject to the operation of section 172. - (2) A requirement under subsection (1)(b) must be made by written notice unless the circumstances require the inspector to have immediate access to the document. - (3) An interview conducted by an inspector under subsection (1)(c) must be conducted in private if- - (a) the inspector considers it appropriate; or - (b) the person being interviewed so requests. - (4) Subsection (3) does not limit the operation of section 166 or prevent a representative of the person being interviewed from being present at the interview. - (5) Subsection (3) may be invoked during an interview by- - (a) the inspector; or - (b) the person being interviewed, in which case the subsection applies to the remainder of the interview.
+- (1) If an inspector enters a workplace under this Division, or has within the last 30 days entered a workplace under this Division, the inspector or another inspector may- - (a) require a person to tell the inspector who has custody of, or access to, a document, or - (b) require a person who has custody of, or access to, a document to produce that document to the inspector while the inspector is at that workplace or within a specified period, or - (c) require a person at the workplace to attend before the inspector at a stated reasonable time and place to answer questions put by the inspector. - (2) A requirement under subsection (1) (b) must be made by written notice unless the circumstances require the inspector to have immediate access to the document. - (3) An interview conducted by an inspector under subsection (1) (c) must be conducted in private if- - (a) the inspector considers it appropriate, or - (b) the person being interviewed so requests. - (4) Subsection (3) does not limit the operation of section 166 or prevent a representative of the person being interviewed from being present at the interview. - (5) Subsection (3) may be invoked during an interview by- - (a) the inspector, or - (b) the person being interviewed, in which case the subsection applies to the remainder of the interview.